Anomaly-free twistorial higher-spin theories: Introduction

-SDYM and SDGR are well-known to be one-loop exact, with non-trivial $n$-point one-loop amplitudes, cf. \cite{Bern:1993qk,Mahlon:1993fe,Cangemi:1996rx,Cangemi:1996pf,Bern:1998sv,Bern:1998xc}.
-In particular, their one-loop amplitudes are rational functions in the kinematics which contain only poles and have no branch cuts, a direct consequence of the triviality of tree-level amplitudes.
-The non-triviality of the one-loop amplitudes can be interpreted as an ``anomaly'' that obstructs the conservation of the tower of infinitely many conserved charges associated with the integrability of self-dual theories \cite{Bardeen:1995gk}.\footnote{In fact, any theories with non-trivial amplitudes are referred to as \emph{not integrable} \`a la Bardeen \cite{Bardeen:1995gk}.
+SDYM and SDGR are one-loop exact, i.e. the only non-trivial amplitudes of these theories are the $n$-point one-loop amplitudes, cf. \cite{Bern:1993qk,Mahlon:1993fe,Cangemi:1996rx,Cangemi:1996pf,Bern:1998sv,Bern:1998xc}.
+These one-loop amplitudes are rational functions in the kinematics which contain only poles and have no branch cuts, a direct consequence of the triviality of tree-level amplitudes.
+Non-trivial one-loop amplitudes can then be interpreted as an ``anomaly'' that obstructs the conservation of the tower of infinitely many conserved charges associated with the integrability of self-dual theories \cite{Bardeen:1995gk}.\footnote{In fact, any theories with non-trivial amplitudes are referred to as \emph{not integrable} \`a la Bardeen \cite{Bardeen:1995gk}.
 Note that the word ``anomaly'' does not imply the $4d$ theories are pathological.
 Rather, it indicates the failure of a theory being quantum integrable at one loop by having non-trivial one-loop amplitudes.}

-To render SDYM and SDGR quantum integrable at one loop, i.e. to trivialize their one-loop amplitudes, one can introduce suitable axionic interactions \cite{Costello:2021bah, Bittleston:2022nfr} to correct the classical actions of SDYM and SDGR.
-These interactions generate tree-level axion-exchange diagrams that cancel the loop diagrams associated with the gauge anomaly.
-Remarkably, the axionic interaction terms can be traced back to a Green-Schwarz-like mechanism of some specific theories on twistor space, introduced to cancel the gauge anomaly of the corresponding twistorial theories.
+To render SDYM and SDGR quantum integrable, i.e. to trivialize their one-loop amplitudes, one can introduce suitable axionic couplings \cite{Costello:2021bah, Bittleston:2022nfr} to the actions of SDYM and SDGR.
+These new axionic couplings generate tree-level diagrams with axions in the exchange, fine-tuning such that they can cancel the loop diagrams associated with the gauge anomaly.
+Note that the axionic couplings can be traced back to a Green-Schwarz-like mechanism of some holomorphic theories on twistor space, introduced to cancel the gauge anomaly of the corresponding twistorial theories.
 See also e.g. \cite{Costello:2015xsa, Costello:2019jsy} for previous work in this direction and \cite{Monteiro:2022nqt, Doran:2023cmj} for further discussion.

-Although the anomaly-cancellation mechanism in \cite{Costello:2021bah, Bittleston:2022nfr} is undeniably elegant, the introduction of additional degrees of freedom, i.e. the axion fields, will typically result in non-local quantum-corrected spacetime actions when we integrate them out.
-This presents a significant challenge to the Lagrangian approach, as it explicitly violates the fundamental principle of locality.
-Consequently, it raises a compelling question:
+Although the anomaly-cancellation mechanism in \cite{Costello:2021bah, Bittleston:2022nfr} is undeniably elegant, the introduction of additional degrees of freedom, i.e. the axion fields, will typically result in non-local spacetime actions when we integrate them out, challenging the fundamental principle of locality.
+As a result, it raises a compelling question: